 (AP) — Connecticut lawmakers are considering whether the state should become the first in the country to allow police to use drones outfitted with deadly weapons, a proposal immediately met with concern by civil rights and liberties advocates.
 The bill would ban the use of weaponized drones, but exempt police.
 Autonomous Military Vehicles the Backbone of Next-Gen U.S. Might.
 Drone-ing out the Peace: Legality in International Law - iPleaders.
 Autonomous Military Vehicles the Backbone of Next-Gen U.S. Might.
 Iraq Is Preparing an Armed Robot to Fight ISIS.
 Drone-ing out the Peace: Legality in International Law - iPleaders.
 Drones, the Mullah, and legal uncertainty: the law governing State defensive action.
 Are Robot Warriors Finally Coming to the Battlefield?

 Advertisement - Continue Reading Below Despite the success of armed flying drones, their counterparts on the ground have never made it over the starting line.

 The Pentagon's recent history is littered with failed efforts for armed robots.
-But as new technology, both in software and hardware, enables a new generation of machines, are we about to enter the age of the robot warrior at last?
-Failure to Launch Robots have already transformed bomb disposal from a lethal game of Russian roulette into a technical challenge executed from a safe distance.
 Joint Letter to President Obama on US Drone Strikes and Targeted Killings.
 The Honorable Barack Obama President of the United States White House 1600 Pennsylvania Ave., N.W.